 Below is the step to use the crop tool in photoshop:

-Step 1: Open Photoshop application in desktop.
+Step 1: Open the Photoshop application on the desktop.

 Step 2: Open any file, Go to File and click on Open.
-Or we can use shortcut ‘ctrl+o’ to open.
+Or we can use the shortcut ‘ctrl+o’ to open.
 Another option is to click twice on the photoshop window to open the file.

-Step 4: Here we Open an Image.
+Step 4: Here, we Open an Image.

-- Here we can find a Butterfly on The Flower, Now we are going to work on this Image.
+- Here we can find a Butterfly on The Flower; Now, we are going to work on this Image.

-- Once we select the crop tool the symbol will change.
+- Once we select the crop tool, the symbol will change.